igormq/igormq.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is **Igor Quintanilha** and I'm currently an M.Sc. student at the Federal University of Rio de Janeiro (UFRJ) in the [Electric Engineering Program](http://www.pee.ufrj.br) of [Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa em Engenharia](http://coppe.ufrj.br) (COPPE) - Brazil.
+Hi, my name is **Igor Quintanilha** and I'm currently an D.Sc. student at the Federal University of Rio de Janeiro (UFRJ) in the [Electric Engineering Program](http://www.pee.ufrj.br) of [Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa em Engenharia](http://coppe.ufrj.br) (COPPE) - Brazil.

 My research interest is in the study of **deep learning**, especially applied in end-to-end solutions for *automatic speech recognition*.

-I made this blog to share my knowledge that I've been acquiring through my masters, hoping that it would help other researchers in DL area.
+I made this blog to share my knowledge that I've been acquiring through my doctorate, hoping that it would help other researchers in DL area.

 Enjoy! :)